NileshChavan-academicprojects/Medical_Management_System/README.md

 # 3. (Optional) Create and activate a virtual environment
 python -m venv venv
 source venv/bin/activate  # or venv\Scripts\activate on Windows

-# 4. Install dependencies (if you have any in requirements.txt)
-pip install -r requirements.txt

 # 5. Run the application
 python main.py